bnriiitb/retail_dataset/README.md

 # Create Customer Segments
-## Problem Statement: Build a model to group the customers into groups based on their purchase history
+## Problem Statement: Build a model to group the customers into segments based on their purchase history

 ### Data Set Information: